 The road area around the lake gets closed off from traffic during the weekend, so it was a pleasant experience to walk around this zone.
 Lots of people were out enjoying the lakeside area.

-Once my money was sorted out I took a Grab Taxi Bike ride to Train Street.
-I remember seeing this street on a program many years ago and it was on my must-see list.
-I wanted to get there before the train was due to come though.
+Once my money was sorted out I took a Grab Taxi Bike ride to Train Street, which was on my must-see list.

 The train coming through was fantastic!
-I loved it!

 The train times:

-During my visit I tried Egg Coffee, Coconut Coffee, and Traditional Vietnamese Coffee.
+During my visit, I tried Egg Coffee, Coconut Coffee, and Traditional Vietnamese Coffee.

 I compiled a video of all three variations: